Estoi: Geography

 Estoi is a village and parish in the municipality of Faro, a rural zone that extends from the fertile fields of Campina de Faro, until the peaks of Serra do Monte Figo (Cerros de São Miguel, Azinheiro, Malhão, Bemposta, Monteiro and Guelhim), that have been, since antiquity, beacons for navigation and natural outlooks along the coast of the Algarvian Riviera.

 Architecture

-The Palace of Estoi is a rococo building renowned for its gardens and azulejos (blue and white tiled ceramic).
+The Estoi Palace is a rococo building renowned for its gardens and azulejos (blue and white tiled ceramic).
 The palace was built in the late 19th century and is the finest example of this kind of architecture in the district of Faro.

 In the centre of the town is the neoclassical Igreja Matriz de Estoi.
 An original church at the site dates to the 15th century, but it was significantly damaged following the 1755 earthquake.
 It would later be restored, and then in the 19th century it would be further updated in neoclassical style.
 The architect was an Italian named Francisco Xavier Fabri.
 Other examples of his work are located in nearby towns, most notably the Arco de Vila in Faro.